-We have great fishing in many of our lakes, some of which could not sustain a game fish population without help.
+The system of fish hatcheries steps in to give anglers a boost.
+South Dakota has quality fishing in many lakes and water bodies; some of which could not sustain a game fish population without help.

-Blue Dog State Fish Hatchery is located near the town of Waubay in Day County.
-It is the state's only warm-water fish hatchery and produces walleye and other popular sport fish.
+Blue Dog State Fish Hatchery is located near Waubay in Day County.
+It is the state's only warm-water fish hatchery; producing walleye and other popular sport fish.

-Whitlock Bay Salmon Spawning Station welcomes salmon back each fall on Lake Oahe.
-Salmon do not naturally reproduce in the lake and the population depends entirely on the work of our biologists.
-If you get the chance, consider visiting the station, located near Gettysburg, during the salmon run.
+Whitlock Bay Salmon Spawning Station is located near Gettysburg and welcomes salmon back each fall on Lake Oahe.
+Salmon do not naturally reproduce in the lake and the population depends entirely on the work of GFP biologists.

 Hatcheries and Fisheries Management

 Management of hatcheries and fisheries across the state provides suitable quantities and qualities of fish for South Dakota's fishering resources.
 Fish stocking is highly visible and the most commonly thought of aspect of fisheries management, however, stocking is just one tool used by fisheries managers.

 Protecting and enhancing the integrity of South Dakota's marsh, stream and lake systems is important because without quality habitat we cannot have quality fishing.